 Since there might be some roommate politics involved, you may have some questions about college roommates, and what living with them really entails.
 Here are a few tips on how you can live peacefully with your roommate (or roommates) throughout your years at school.

-Know thy neighbor:
+Know thy neighbor

 This brings us to the next point of respecting personal space.
 While you may keep most of your personal items in your own bedroom, some of your belongings may stay in the common spaces in your home.
 If you would like for your roommates to either ask permission to use these items or not use them at all, explain this so they will understand.
 It’s likely they’ll also have belongings that are off-limits to others.
 By taking the time to understand the preferences of each person and respecting personal space, you will be taking steps towards creating the best possible living environment.

 It’s important to understand that your roommate may come from a different background and has a different lifestyle.
 It’s likely they’ll have cultural norms that you’re not familiar with.
 Within the first few weeks of living together, you will have a much better understanding of how your roommates live day-to-day.
-So, don’t be afraid to ask questions and try to get a better understanding of the needs of each person in the home.
+So, don’t be afraid to ask your college roommate questions and try to get a better understanding of the needs of each person in the home.
 You may even learn about a new culture!

 So, there you have it, some tips on navigating the slippery slope of living with a roommate in college.
 And you never know, you may end up becoming best friends for life!

 Are you looking for student accommodations in the USA?
 Unilodgers is the world’s leading platform for booking student accommodations, serving over 1.1 million students from 166 countries every year.
 We provide students exclusive offers on student housing options and make it easy to book the accommodation that’s the best fit for you.